mrackwitz/talks/README.md

 # Talks

-This is a list of talks I've given over the years on conferences and meetups.
+This is a list of talks I've given over the years at conferences and meetups.

 ## 2018